Single Point Cutting Tool: Definition, Geometry, Nomenclature, And Angle

 Single Point Cutting Tool Material

-Here are the materials that is widely used in single point cutting tool
+Here are the materials that are widely used in single point cutting tool

 • High carbon steel